Sublattices of associahedra and permutohedra: Abstract

 \section{Abstract}

-Gr\"atzer asked in 1971 for a characterization of sublattices of Tamari lattices (\emph{associahedra}).
+Gr\"atzer asked in 1971 for a characterization of sublattices of Tamari lattices.
 A natural candidate was coined by McKenzie in 1972 with the notion of a \emph{bounded homomorphic image of a free lattice}---in short, \emph{bounded lattice}.
-Urquhart proved in 1978 that every associahedron is bounded (thus so are its sublattices).
-Geyer conjectured in 1994 that every finite bounded lattice embeds into some associahedron.
+Urquhart proved in 1978 that every Tamari lattice is bounded (thus so are its sublattices).
+Geyer conjectured in 1994 that every finite bounded lattice embeds into some Tamari lattice.

-We disprove Geyer's conjecture, by introducing an infinite collection of lattice-theoretical identities that hold in every associahedron, but not in every finite bounded lattice.
+We disprove Geyer's conjecture, by introducing an infinite collection of lattice-theoretical identities that hold in every Tamari lattice, but not in every finite bounded lattice.
 Among those finite counterexamples, there are the \emph{permutohedron} on four letters~$\sP(4)$, and in fact two of its subdirectly irreducible retracts, which are \emph{Cambrian lattices of type~A}.

 For natural numbers~$m$ and~$n$, we denote by~$\sB(m,n)$ the (bounded) lattice obtained by doubling a join of~$m$ atoms in an $(m+n)$-atom Boolean lattice.
-We prove that~$\sB(m,n)$ embeds into an associahedron if{f} $\min\set{m,n}\leq1$, and that $\sB(m,n)$ embeds into a permutohedron if{f} $\min\set{m,n}\leq2$.
+We prove that~$\sB(m,n)$ embeds into a Tamari lattice if{f} $\min\set{m,n}\leq1$, and that $\sB(m,n)$ embeds into a permutohedron if{f} $\min\set{m,n}\leq2$.
 In particular, $\sB(3,3)$ cannot be embedded into any permutohedron.
 Nevertheless we prove that~$\sB(3,3)$ is a homomorphic image of a sublattice of the permutohedron on~$12$ letters.